-James McLevy was born in Ballymacnab in 1796 and died in 1875 in Edinburgh.
-His father, John McLevy, was a weaver and farmer, his mother was Catherine Dourie.
+James McLevy was born in Ballymacnab in 1796 and died in 1873 in Edinburgh.
+His father, John McLevy, was a weaver and farmer, and his mother was Catherine Dourie.
 He had a sister Mary, one year older and who never married, who would eventually come to Edinburgh at the age of 40 to work as a fruit seller and live with McLevy.
-At the age of thirteen in 1809 James McLevy was apprenticed to the trade of fine-linen weaving until age 17 after which in 1813 he went to Gatehouse of Fleet for two years.
-It is probable he worked in the Gatehouse of Fleet linen mill
+He also had another sister who married a man with surname Rodgers and the niece would look after her uncle and aunt in Edinburgh until their deaths.

 In 1833 he became Edinburgh’s first criminal officer detective – CO 1 – and during his career is said to have dealt with 2200 cases.

 Three officers joined in 1830; Edinburgh police officer 92, James McLevy, and in May 1830 officer 79, Andrew Goodall and officer 80, William Mulholland who was to share many adventures with McLevy.

 In 1850 the police log book described James as 5 foot 9 inches tall, full of face, grey eyes, grey hair and a fresh complexion.